chapter-three/applenews/README.md

 After installing all modules and libraries, check the status of the installation on your sites Status Report page (`admin/reports/status`).
 Look for "Apple News" and "PHP Curl Class" and make sure they are green.
 If green, you are good to go and jump to the [Configuration Section](#configuration).
 If not, please see the [Troubleshooting section](#troubleshoot).

-### <a name="manual-install"></a>Manually based installation
+### <a name="manual-install"></a>Manual Installation

 To manually install:

-1. Download this module and its dependencies in the [usual manner](https://www.drupal.org/documentation/install/modules-themes):
+1. Download this module and [its dependencies](https://www.drupal.org/documentation/install/modules-themes):
     -   [Libraries](https://www.drupal.org/project/libraries)
     -   [Entity](https://www.drupal.org/project/entity)
-2. Next, [Download and install the Apple News library (version 0.3.1)](https://github.com/chapter-three/AppleNews/archive/0.3.1.zip) into your libraries folder.
-If you do not have a sites/all/libraries folder, please create it before downloading **Note: The AppleNews library is currently gated in a private repo.
-This download may not be accessible unless you have access to the private repository**
+2. [Download the Apple News library (version 0.3.1)](https://github.com/chapter-three/AppleNews/archive/0.3.1.zip) into your sites/all/libraries folder.
+If the libraries folder does not exist, create it before downloading.

+    **NOTE: Before the module is added to drupal.org, the apple_news module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
+It must be manually added to the sites/all/modules/contrib directory.
+If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/apple_news)**

-3. [Download and install the PHP Curl Class library (version 4.6.9)](https://github.com/php-curl-class/php-curl-class/archive/4.6.9.tar.gz) into your libraries folder. **Note: Must be version 4.6.9, not higher or lower.**
+3. [Download and install the PHP Curl Class library (version 4.6.9)](https://github.com/php-curl-class/php-curl-class/archive/4.6.9.tar.gz) into your libraries folder. **Note: It must be version 4.6.9, not higher or lower.**
-4. After the libraries are downloaded, you should see directories matching the following setups (You may need to rename the folders you just downloaded to match):
+4. After the libraries are downloaded, your should have directories matching the following paths.
+(You may need to rename the folders you just downloaded to match):

     ```shell
     sites/all/libraries/AppleNews/[files start here]
     sites/all/libraries/php-curl-class/[files start here]
     ```

-5. Visit `admin/modules` and enable the Apple News module.
-This will enable the Libraries module and the Entities module, as well as any other additional dependencies.
+5. Go to `admin/modules` enable the Apple News module.
+This will enable the Libraries module and the Entities module, as well as any additional dependencies.

-After installing all modules and libraries, check the status of the installation on your sites Status Report page (`admin/reports/status`).
-Look for "Apple News" and "PHP Curl Class" and make sure they are green.
-If green, you are good to go and jump to the [Configuration Section](#configuration).
-If not, please see the [Troubleshooting section](#troubleshoot)
+After installing all modules and libraries, check the status on your site's Status Report page (`admin/reports/status`).
+Make sure that "Apple News" and "PHP Curl Class" are green.
+If so, you can jump to the [Configuration section](#configuration).
+If not, see the [Troubleshooting section](#troubleshoot)

 ## <a name="configuration"></a>Configuration

-Congrats on installing the Apple News module.
-Please follow these configuration instructions to start publishing your content.
+Follow these configuration instructions to start publishing your content.

-### <a name="initial"></a>Initial settings configuration
+### <a name="initial"></a>Initial Settings configuration

-1. Visit apple.com to get your credentials and create a news channel that your Drupal site will use.
+1. Visit [apple.com](http://apple.com) to get your credentials and create a news channel that your Drupal site will use.

 2. In your Drupal site, navigate to the "Apple news credentials page" (`admin/config/content/apple-news/settings`) and add your Apple News credentials.

-3. In your Drupal site, navigate to the "Apple news channels page" (`admin/config/content/apple-news/settings/channels`) and add a channel ID from your apple account.
+3. In your Drupal site, navigate to the "Apple news channels page" (`admin/config/content/apple-news/settings/channels`) and add a channel ID from your Apple account.
 Please add one ID at a time.
-The channels are validated by the apple credentials you added to your Drupal site, and if valid, will fetch the channel information and add them to your sites list of channels.
+The channels are validated by the Apple credentials that you added to your Drupal site.
+If valid, it will fetch the channel information and add them to your site's list of channels.

-### <a name="channel"></a>Export configuration
+### <a name="channel"></a>Export Configuration

 An *export* is code that defines how to transform data in a Drupal site so it can be pushed to Apple News.
-The `apple_news` module defines a simple export, while the `apple_news_style1` module defines a more usable style.
+The Apple News module defines a simple export, while the `apple_news_style1` module defines a more usable style.

 To get started, we suggest enabling the `apple_news_style1` module and using that as a starting point.

 1. In your Drupal site, navigate to the "Apple news export manager page" (`admin/config/content/apple-news`).
-2. Click on the **'edit'** link of the export you would like to connect to an apple news channel.
+2. Click on the **'edit'** link of the export you would like to connect to an Apple News channel.
-3. In this "Edit page", the minimum requirements to properly configure a channel to an apple news channel are:
+3. On the Edit page, the minimum requirements to properly configure a channel to an Apple News channel are:
     1. Under "Add new component", select a component.
-    2. Under "Channels", select the channel (Apple News Channel) that this export will be tied to. (in other words, this export channel will get nodes, process them, and send them to this selected channel for display in the Apple News app.)
+    2. Under "Channels", select the channel (Apple News Channel) that this export will be tied to.
+This export channel will get nodes, process them, and send them to the selected channel for display in the Apple News app.
     3. Under "Content types", select the content types that should be processed with this channel.
-    4. Click **Save Changes**
+    4. Click **Save Changes**.
-    5. After saving, you will see some options to the right of the new components we just added.
-These are "edit" and "delete".
-Click on **"edit"**
+    5. After saving, you will see "edit" and "delete" options to the right of the new components we just added.
+Click on **"edit"**.
     6. Configure the component.
-Most components will require that you specify source fields -- the component will use the data in those fields as content in the component.
+Most components will require that you specify source fields and the component will use the data in those fields as content in the component.
-    7. Click **Save Changes**
+    7. Click **Save Changes**.

-### <a name="node"></a>Node configuration
+### <a name="node"></a>Node Configuration

-Once a content type is enabled in an export/channel, the option to add the individual post reside in the nodes add/edit page.
+Once a content type is enabled in an export/channel, the option to add the individual post is in the node's add/edit page.
 If a content type is not added to any channel export, these options will not be available on the node add/edit page.

-1. To add a node to the channel sent to apple, In the "Apple News" tab, select _"Publish to Apple"_.
-If you want to temporarily stop publishing to apple, or make revisions to the post before publishing or re-publishing to apple, deselect this checkbox.
-It is the equivalent to the "Publish/Unpublish" feature with drupal nodes.
+1. To add a node to the channel sent to Apple, select _"Publish to Apple"_ in the "Apple News" tab.
+If you want to temporarily stop publishing to Apple, or make revisions to the post before publishing or re-publishing to Apple, deselect this checkbox.
+It is the equivalent to the "Publish/Unpublish" feature with Drupal nodes.

-2. Next, select one or more channels from the available list.
+2. Select one or more channels from the available list.

-2. And for each selected channel, select an available "Section" that it belongs to. ("Sections" are created on apple.com, where you initially created the channel).
+3. For each selected channel, select an available "section" that it belongs to. ("Sections" are created on apple.com, where you initially created the channel).

-3. Once a node is initially published to an apple news channel, It will also display a general information section showing Post date, Share URL, the Section, and the Channel its published to.
+4. Once a node is initially published to an Apple news channel, it will display a general information section showing post date, share URL, and the section and channel where it is published.

-### <a name="preview"></a>Preview a post before publishing
+### <a name="preview"></a>Preview a Post Before Publishing

-If you want to preview a post before sending it to apple, You will need to first download and install the Apple "News Preview" Application (LINK TBD).
+If you want to preview a post before sending it to Apple, you will need to first download and install the Apple "News Preview" Application (LINK TBD).

-1. After saving the node, return to the nodes edit page
+1. After saving the node, return to the node's edit page
-2. Find the "Apple News" Tab, and click the "Download" link under "Preview".
+2. Find the "Apple News" tab, and click the "Download" link under "Preview."
 This will download a folder containing the specialy formatted file needed by the News Preview App.
 2. Drag the whole folder into the App icon to open, and it will display the page just as the Apple News App will be displaying it.

 ### <a name="delete"></a>Delete a post from publishing